 - Expected to pay for services that were never delivered or refunds that never got issued

 When fleets and fleet maintenance service providers use service-based charge-back rates, it helps both parties have greater insight into the cost of specific goods and services.
-Customer bills are typically then itemized, which encourages more efficient use of fleet resources.
+Customer bills are typically itemized, which encourages more efficient use of fleet resources.

 There are a mixture of promoters and detractors for charge-back systems.
 When used incorrectly, these systems can lead to greater fraud, particularly on the end of the consumer unrightfully requesting payments from merchants, and can be a source of irritation rather than efficiency.